samiralam/rules-compendium/docs/phb/1-playing-the-game/index.md

 Dice add randomness to the game.
 They help determine whether characters and monsters are successful at the things they attempt.

-> ### Round Down
->
+!!! note "Round Down"

-> Whenever you divide or multiply a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater.
+    Whenever you divide or multiply a number in the game, round down if you end up with a fraction, even if the fraction is one-half or greater.
 Some rules make an exception and tell you to round up.

 ### Dice Notation